WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 to find problems we didn't anticipate, weren't looking for, but which prove important to the development team.

-It is also an example of a tester being told "You're doing it wrong," who persists anyway... and then is thanked later for doing so.
+It is also an example of a tester being told "_You're doing it wrong,_" who persists anyway... and then is thanked later for doing so.

-The custom prompt feature allows the user create their own bot with its own instructions.
+The custom prompt feature allows the user to create their own bot with its own instructions.
 This made me think of two things:
 1. As a customer, I might have special business rules important to me that I want all my testers to be alerted to on every page
 2. I wanted to understand how Checkie uses its prompts, and the custom bot allowed me a way to learn more that the canned bots did not